sabman/website/controllers/README.md

 - remember referer for returnTo behavior
 - sign in via github, redirects to /people/me

+## /auth/facebook

+- remember referer for returnTo behavior
+- sign in via facebook, redirects to /people/me

+## /auth/twitter

+- Do we want to add Twitter as an authentication mechanism?

 ## /people/me

 - if on a team